Family Office World Podcasts

-- Bertrand Schmitt, Tech Entrepreneur, co-founder and Chairman at App Annie, @bschmitt
+- Bertrand Schmitt, Tech Entrepreneur, business angel, advisor to startups and VC funds, co-founder at App Annie, @bschmitt

-Our show: Tech DECIPHERED brings you the Entrepreneur and Investor views on Big Tech, VC and Start-up news, opinion pieces and research.
+Tech DECIPHERED brings you the Entrepreneur and Investor views on Big Tech, VC and Start-up news, opinion pieces and research.
 We decipher their meaning, and add inside knowledge and context.
-Being nerds, we also discuss the latest gadgets and pop culture news.
+Being nerds, we also discuss the latest gadgets and pop culture news